 This holiday is always celebrated on 28 October.

-This is the day of the National Anniversary of Greek Independence.
-It may be known as 'World War ΙΙ National Holiday'.
+This public day may also be known as 'World War ΙΙ National Holiday'.

-The day is also called "Ochi Day" in celebration of Greece's refusal to yield to the powers of the Axis in 1940.
+The day celebrates Greece's refusal to yield to the powers of the Axis in 1940.

-In October 1940, Benito Mussolini, the facist dictator of Italy, backed by Germany, demanded to occupy Greece.
+In October 1940, Benito Mussolini, the fascist dictator of Italy, backed by Germany, demanded to occupy Greece.
 General Ioannis Metaxas famously responded "Ochi!" - "No!" in Greek.